chadkluck/npm-chadkluck-cache-data/README.md

 Note that `DebugAndLog.log(msgStr, tagStr)` allows you to add a tag.
 If a tag is not provided `LOG` will be used and your log entry will look like `[LOG] your message`.

 If you provide `TEMP` as a tag ('temperature' for example) then the log entry will look something like this: `[TEMP] your message`.

+## Advanced

+The examples above should get you started.

+However, there are advanced uses for the Cache object such as caching processed data not from an endpoint and creating your own Data Access Object (DAO) classes.

+### Caching data not from a remote endpoint

+Cache does not have to be from a remote endpoint.

+Suppose you gather data from six endpoints and process the data in a resource and time intensive process and would like to cache the result for 6 or 24 hours.
+You can use the Cache object to store any data from any source, either externally or internally.

+The function parameter passed to the Cache object is the method used to obtain data.
+Remember the `endpoint.getDataDirectFromURI` from the code sample above?
+That is just a function to return a bare bones response from an api endpoint.
+(You can actually extend the `endpoint.Endpoint` class and create your own DAOs that can pre and post process data before returning to your application's cache.)

+Instead of passing in the function `endpoint.getDataDirectFromURI` you can create any function that will grab or process data and return an object.

+Remember, when passing functions for another function to execute, do not include the `()` at the end.

+### Creating your own Data Access Object (DAO)

+You can either extend `endpoint.Endpoint` or create your own.

 ## Help